Can You Get a Cash-Out Refinance on an Investment Property?

 How to Use the Cash

-While you can use the cash for any purpose, it’s smart to reinvest in the business of owning rental properties.
+While you can use the cash for any purpose, it’s smart to reinvest in your real estate business.

 While there’s no rule against paying personal bills with the money, your primary goal should be to improve your real estate, command higher rents, and increase cash flow.